signalbean/Pixie/README.md

 ```
 This should show the NEXUS_PRELOAD feature

-You can also check in Google Photos: Go to Settings → Backup and it should show "Original quality"

 ## What you need
 - Android 13 or newer
 - Magisk 24.0 or newer (or similar root solution)